Thursday, 16 October 2025

 GWW is required to regularly report on clear, measurable progress until this is resolved.
 This means resolving outstanding issues for impacted customers quickly and fairly, keeping the community regularly informed and being fully accountable through transparent reporting.
 Our focus is on ensuring any systemic issues underlying bill and data issues for Greater Western Water customers are fully resolved to restore customer confidence in a high-quality, affordable and reliable water service.

-Melina BATH (Eastern Victoria) (12:27): Thank you, Minister.
-Minister, given the water ombudsman’s warnings that complaints are not letting up, why has your government refused to come clean to affected GWW customers, and could you explain exactly when they will receive full compensation, not just consultation?
+Melina BATH (Eastern Victoria) (12:27): Minister, given the water ombudsman’s warnings that complaints are not letting up, why has your government refused to come clean to affected GWW customers, and could you explain exactly when they will receive full compensation, not just consultation?

 Gayle TIERNEY (Western Victoria – Minister for Skills and TAFE, Minister for Water) (12:27): In terms of support for customers, GWW recognises that what has happened is completely unacceptable.
 GWW recognise that it is their responsibility to fix it for their customers, and customers will not pay for it.
-As part of GWW’s proposed enforceable undertakings with the Essential Services Commission, the following applies.
-If a customer did not get a bill for any 2024 charges, GWW will not collect those charges.
-Customers who get a bill for charges between January 2025 and June 2026 with a delay of four to 12 months will get credit from $80 to $240 on their account, based on how long the delay was.
-GWW will not send bills for charges more than 12 months after the billing period ends.
+As part of GWW’s proposed enforceable undertakings with the Essential Services Commission, the following applies: if a customer did not get a bill for any 2024 charges, GWW will not collect those charges; two, customers who get a bill for charges between January 2025 and June 2026 with a delay of four to 12 months will get credit from $80 to $240 on their account, based on how long the delay was; and three, GWW will not send bills for charges more than 12 months after the billing period ends.
 This $130 million package is currently being consulted on by the Essential Services Commission and reflects Greater Western Water’s commitment – (Time expired)